Silonca/SRCSL/README.md

 # Robotic-basic-function-library
-To provide some basic support for develop a robot
+To provide some basic support for develop a robot.

 All the files are not tested yet.